ixanza/Equanimity/README.md

 [Sithis Armor](https://www.nexusmods.com/skyrimspecialedition/mods/39080) is an incredible armor set.
 The addon [Sithis Armor - Mastercraft Version](https://www.nexusmods.com/skyrimspecialedition/mods/39209/) adds additional sets, makes it easier to craft as well as adding CCOR compatibility.

-## How to start up Equanimity

-Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
-Once its launched there will be a dropdown box on the top right and a big run button next to it.
-Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.

-## Updating

-If this Modlist receives an update please check the Changelog before doing anything.
-Always backup your saves or start a new game after updating.

-**Wabbajack will delete all files that are not part of the Modlist when updating!**

-This means that any additional mods you have installed on top of the Modlist will be deleted.
-Your downloads folder will not be touched!

-Updating is like installing.
-You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

 ## Creating your Character

 Upon entering the game you will be greeted with a notification from the Curator's Companion.
 Hit OK and wait for another pop-up from it, usually takes about a minute.
 Wait until there are no more messages on the top left corner.
 Then you can hit escape and click on Mod Configuration to continue this section.